-Photo book: Print special photos of you and your partner into a book and let guests sign next to their favorite image.
+Photo book: Print special photos of you and your partner (for example, your engagement photos) into a book and let guests sign next to their favorite image.

-Wedding vow display: Print out an excerpt from your wedding vows and have guests notarize it as an acknowledgement of the commitment they witnessed.
+Wedding vow display: Print out an excerpt from your wedding vows and have guests notarize it as an acknowledgment of the commitment they witnessed.

-Monogrammed initials: Celebrate the bride’s new initials with a monogrammed display for your guests to sign.
+Monogrammed initials: A monogram is a great feature for a wedding guest book.
+Celebrate the newlyweds' namesake with a monogrammed display for your guests to sign.

 Snail mail: Set up a mailbox, envelopes, and stamps at a reception table so guests can send letters straight to your home address.